dotnet/maui/docs/design/APIChangeTracking.md

      └─ PublicAPI.Unshipped.txt
 ```

-If for some reason a file is not generated, they can be created manually with he contents of:
+If for some reason a file is not generated, they can be created manually with the contents of:

 ```
 #nullable enable